Marissa Schuh, IPM Extension Educator, mschuh@umn.edu and Annie Klodd. Originally published 2022, updated in 2025.

 If asparagus beetles are a recurring problem, it is also important to check the label for maximum application limits.
 For example, Sevin XLR Plus has an application rate of 1-2 qts. per acre, with the label stating that you cannot use more than 5qts per year or more than 5 applications to the same asparagus spears/ferns in a year.
 Again, the Midwest Vegetable Production Guide outlines this information in a concise way.

-Two tricky things about spraying asparagus beetles are that
+Two tricky things about spraying asparagus beetles are that1) new spears are constantly emerging.

 2) asparagus beetles remain active the entire season, except for a brief period in June.